Yelp/yelp-android/README.md

 ```

 ### Asynchronous Requests
-This library uses [Retrofit](http://square.github.io/retrofit/) as the HTTP client, use enqueue() of Call objects to
+This library uses [Retrofit](http://square.github.io/retrofit/) as the HTTP client, use enqueue() of Call object to
-enqueue Callback functions for asynchronous requests.
+enqueue a Callback function for an asynchronous request.
 ```
 Callback<Business> callback = new Callback<Business>() {
     @Override